awsdocs/aws-greengrass-developer-guide/doc_source/configure-stream-manager.md

         "Pinned": true,
         "Timeout": 3
     },
-    "Id": "StreamManager"
+    "Id": "streamManager"
 }
 ```
- AWS IoT Greengrass uses default values for any stream manager parameters that are omitted\.
-For an end\-to\-end tutorial that enables stream manager with default settings, see [Export data streams to the AWS cloud \(CLI\)](stream-manager-cli.md)\.
+<a name="ggstreammanager-function-config"></a>For the `FunctionConfiguration` properties, `MemorySize` should be at least `128000`\. `Pinned` must be set to `true`\. `Timeout` is required by the function definition version, but `GGStreamManager` doesn't use it\.

 **Stream manager with custom settings**  <a name="enable-stream-manager-custom-settings"></a>
-The following example configuration enables stream manager with custom settings for the storage directory, server port, and thread pool size\.
+The following example configuration enables stream manager with custom values for the storage directory, server port, and thread pool size parameters\.

 ```
 {